“Waldorf education is based upon the recognition that the

 The crucial question — one that bears on the efforts to create Waldorf charter schools and free schools — is whether it is possible to create a “secular” curriculum based on the Waldorf model.
 Waldorf teacher training usually includes extensive instruction in Anthroposophical occultism.
 [See, e.g., “Teacher Training".]
 Steiner himself stated that Waldorf teachers should be “true Anthroposophists” who are deeply devoted to the Anthroposophical worldview.
 [See, e.g., “Here’s the Answer”.]
 Efforts to make Waldorf schooling seem unconnected to occultism have usually been little more than ploys.
 Advocates of Waldorf education are quite aware of the need for good public relations.
 [See, e.g., "PR".]

 If you try to strip the occultism out of the Waldorf approach, what are you left with?
 Very little.
 Every part of the Waldorf curriculum and Waldorf methodology is rooted in occultism.
 [See, e.g., “Curriculum” and “Methods”.]
 The reason kids aren’t taught to read until they are seven, for instance, is that Waldorf teachers are waiting for the kids' “etheric bodies” to incarnate.
-If you don’t believe in such occult nonsense as etheric bodies, then there is no reason to postpone reading lessons.
+If you don’t believe in such occult nonsense as etheric bodies, then there may be no reason to postpone reading lessons.
 Indeed, postponing such lessons may be permanently harmful, depriving children of the benefits of early-childhood education.

 Waldorf schools emphasize art (for occult reasons — see “Magical Arts”), they put little academic pressure on the students (for occult reasons — see “Academic Standards at Waldorf” and "Thinking Cap"), they emphasize fairy tales and myths (for occult reasons — see “Fairy Tales” and “The Gods”), they aim to educate the whole child (for occult reasons — see “Holistic Education”), and so on.
 You can imitate these procedures, and perhaps your children will derive benefits.
 Certainly art is a good thing, and kids should not be pushed too hard, and myths are often quite nice, and educating the heart and hands as well as the head sounds right.
 But you don’t need to turn to Waldorf schools to make such decisions.
 A better strategy is to get to know your children, understand what they need, and try to provide it.